PRIMANIMA Jumpstart

 Trip to Unexpected Spaces

-In the Primanima Jumpstart workshop, the tutors focused on a more experimenting approach to filmmaking, encouraging participants to dare to take risks and follow the unexpected.
 The workshop began with a joint screening of some of the major works of avant-garde film and experimental animation, an overview of the basic trends and strategies that can be discerned in the works, and a reflection on the influence of other visual arts and the role of sound and music in cinema.
+The experimental animation workshop was led by Thomas Renoldner, Marzieh Emadi and Sina Saadat in our festival.

 The participants eventually formed teams focusing on different concepts with the idea of starting an animation project.
 The tutors tried to make the young creators realise that animation should not be thought of primarily only as a kind of film, but as "visual art in motion", which can be thought of as an installation in an exhibition setting rather than a cinema screen or a flat screen.
 During the workshop, one group worked in the exhibition space, while the others made short films together or individually, which were also on view in the space.
 The experimental animation installation was hosted in the Major in Budaörs, during Primanima.